-Patient groups and networks
+Patient groups and community networks

-Why should you join a PPG?
+Why should you join a Patient Participation Group?

 This can mean reviewing the practice patient survey and working to develop an action plan to address any issues and to improve services.
 Many PPGs also produce practice newsletters, arrange health information sessions and some support the practice by signposting patients to other support services and networks.